vladano/wix-toolset-demos/WixInstallerSample/README.md

 ## How to build

-1.Open ".\WixSampleInstaller.sln" in VS 2022
+1. Open ".\WixSampleInstaller.sln" in VS 2022
-2.Build project
+2. Build project
-3.Inside the folder ".\WixSampleInstaller\bin\x86\Debug" will be generate .msi installation file => WixSampleInstaller.msi
+3. Inside the folder ".\WixSampleInstaller\bin\x86\Debug" will be generate .msi installation file => WixSampleInstaller.msi